 Tackling the harm and exploitation of vulnerable people, and young people in particular, remains one of the most critical partnership challenges.
-This has been marked over the last year by rises in weapon-enabled violence, the increasing reach and resilience of serious and organised crime networks, rising substance-related needs, and an increasing awareness of modern slavery, child exploitation and the use of technology as an enabler of harm.
+This is evidenced by rises in weapon-enabled violence, the increasing reach and resilience of serious and organised crime networks, rising substance-related needs, and an increasing awareness of modern slavery, child exploitation and the use of technology as an enabler of harm.